 Roger has served on numerous MDL committees and subcommittees and has served on an MDL Plaintiff Steering Committee.

-Awards and Ratings
+Awards and Recognitions

 Roger Smith has been included in Best Lawyers since 2012 and the Midsouth Super Lawyers list since 2018.
 In 2015, he was named Beasley Allen Lawyer of the Year for the Mass Torts Section.